Robin Cavendish: Personal life

-Among his pastimes was reading newspapers.
-Cavendish and Diana refused to accept Cavendish's condition as a major restriction, travelling widely until a short time before his death.
+Among Cavendish's pastimes was reading newspapers.
+Cavendish and Diana refused to accept his condition as a major restriction, travelling widely until a short time before his death.
 They often drove from Oxford to London in their specially adapted van, returning home late at night.
 They also travelled abroad to visit places such as the battlefields of northern France, and they enjoyed receiving visiting friends in their home.
 According to Alice and Tim Renton of The Independent, "Young people found him an irresistible ear to pour confidences into and his stimulating and down-to-earth attitude to problems helped many.
 His contemporaries would drive across country to ask his advice and enjoy his company.
 It was as if his sedentary life gave him a broader viewpoint and a sharper vision than the rest of us, and his capacity for laughing at, as well as with, his friends was healthily deflating."

-Cavendish was described by the Rentons as "naturally unsentimental" whose love for Diana, Jonathan and daughter-in-law, Leslie Ann Rogers was both "well-concealed and totally evident".
+Cavendish was described by the Rentons as "naturally unsentimental", with his love for Diana, Jonathan and daughter-in-law Leslie Ann Rogers both "well-concealed and totally evident".
 According to the Rentons, Cavendish "questioned mercilessly and passed on gossip as happily as he received it, but somehow the malice disappeared as it went through him.
 He had a natural graciousness: his lack of evident resentment at his own condition made helping him a positive pleasure."